-Electronic devices are already banned according to Highland Park Senior High's rules.
+Cell Phones and other electronic devices including headphones and ear buds are not allowed in the classroom according to Highland Park Senior High's rules.
 Unless otherwise directed, they should not be seen or heard during class.
-If discovered, the electronic device will be immediately confiscated, and the punishment will be at the teacher's discretion.
+If discovered, a student will be given one warning, after which consequences escalate.
+Be present to learn.